What Is Forensic Accounting? (Education, Careers, and More)

 Gain professional experience.

-According to the Bureau of Labor Statistics, the overall job market for accountants and auditors is expected to grow 6 percent between 2021 and 2031 [3].
+According to the Bureau of Labor Statistics, the overall job market for accountants and auditors should grow 6 percent between 2023 and 2033 [3].
 After earning a bachelor’s or master’s degree, apply for entry-level accounting positions to get hands-on experience to help prepare you for the certified public accountant (CPA) licensure.

 Remember that a forensic accountant is not an entry-level position, so employers may expect candidates to have professional experience in the field.
 You can search for job openings online, through commercial job sites, and your local or federal government website.